Wondering which states have banned sanctuary cities from being established? You’re in the right place!

-The issue of illegal immigration into America, primarily through the Southern Border, but also through other means, has been a fixture of American political discourse for decades.
-For many years, both Republican and Democrat politicians paid lip service to the need to secure our borders, but rarely offered anything other than empty rhetoric to address the problem.
+The issue of illegal immigration into America, primarily through the Southern Border but also through other means, has been a fixture of American political discourse for decades.
+For many years, both Republican and Democrat politicians paid lip service to the need to secure our borders but rarely offered anything other than empty rhetoric to address the problem.

 Until Donald Trump.

-Now today, the Biden Administration has allowed the floodgates to open, nullifying any progress made by his predecessor.
+Now, the Biden Administration has allowed the floodgates to open, nullifying any progress made by his predecessor.

+The most flagrant violation of federal immigration law that state and local governments have supported is the establishment of “Sanctuary Cities.”
 A Sanctuary City is: “a city whose municipal laws tend to protect undocumented immigrants from deportation or prosecution, despite federal immigration law.”

 Sanctuary cities create incentives for migrants to come to America illegally and shield them from consequences once they have arrived.
-For a more comprehensive list of Sanctuary Cities and states, read our blog post on the subject here.
+The good news is that some states in the Union still value the rule of law.

 Mississippi

-CNN reported that these bans block “counties, cities and colleges ‘from creating, planning, implementing, assisting, participating in, or enabling a sanctuary policy.’”
+CNN reported that these bans block “counties, cities, and colleges ‘from creating, planning, implementing, assisting, participating in, or enabling a sanctuary policy.’”

 Missouri